 "I'm Sarah," Sarah replied nervously.
 She wasn't sure if the girl would be as rude as her other classmates.

-"You look funny," the girl commented.
+"You look funny," the girl said.
 Sarah's father heard the comment and watched to see how Sarah reacted.

-"I look like mommy," Sarah replied plainly.
-She pointed to her mom.
+"I look like mommy," Sarah replied plainly as she pointed to her mother.

 The girl's mouth opened and dropped in shock.
-Seeing Ahsoka with her much longer head-tails and tall montrals was an awesome sight.
-The girl then looked back at Sarah and noticed her small, thin shoulder-length head-tails.
-Sarah smiled as the girl noticed the flat blue dots on top of Sarah's head that would presumably become montrals in the future.
+She was awestruck to see Ahsoka's longer head-tails and tall montrals.
+She looked back at Sarah and noticed her small, thin, shoulder-length head-tails.
+Sarah smiled as the girl noticed the flat blue dots on top of Sarah's head that would presumably become montrals.
 Sarah's parents weren't sure what would happen during her adolescence because she was half human.